You’ve spent countless hours, effort, and energy building your book of clients as a financial advisor but you’re not quite happy with where you’re at.

 #1 Keep The Lines of Communication Open

-Communication, communication, communication.
-This time of transition for you and your clients is not a reason to stop communicating.
-If anything, it’s the time to over communicate.
-Keep checking in on your clients as normal, reassure them that this will be beneficial to them, and start introducing them to the processes and planning styles they can expect with you as an advisor at Consolidated Planning.
+If ever that was a time to overcommunicate, this is it.
+Keep checking in on your clients as normal, or more, to reassure them that this will be beneficial to them, and start the processes and planning styles they can expect with you as an advisor at Consolidated Planning.

 #2 Be Open-Minded